web64/spacy-norwegian/README.md

 cd spacy-norwegian
 ```

-These method was tested on Ubuntu with Spacy 2.1.3.
+This method was tested on Ubuntu with Spacy 2.1.3.
 On different systems or different versions of Spacy the steps might be slightly different.
 In case of errors, please refer to the Spacy documentation or submit an issue here on this repository.

 Suggestions for improvements would be greatly appreciated!